 In addition to the \$9,600 in combined withholding taxes, the Reorganization will require the Company to make a one-time income tax payment of approximately \$32,000.
 The one-time income tax payment was accrued during the first quarter of 2016; however, the Company also recorded an offsetting deferred charge for approximately the same amount because the one-time income tax payment will result in tax deductions against income taxes in future periods.
 Therefore, the income tax payment did not have a material impact on the Company's earnings during the first quarter of 2016 and is not expected to have a material impact in any future fiscal quarter.
-The income tax payment will be paid during 2017 and is included in accrued liabilities as of June 30, 2016.
+The income tax payment will be paid during 2017 and is included in accrued liabilities as of September 30, 2016.
+The deferred charge is included in other non-current assets as of September 30, 2016.